A list of illustrated talks, guided visits and activities offered by Surrey History Centre

 Croeso!
 Tracing Welsh ancestry has its own set of specialist research techniques and this talk will concentrate on where to find valuable resources, what can be found online and how to tackle any unique challenges associated with researching in Wales.
 This talk is available during office hours only.

-Maps for Family Historians
+Maps for Local Historians

 Maps are an important but often overlooked resource for family historians.
 This talk explores how maps can enhance our understanding of a local area and also shed light on the places where our ancestors lived their daily lives.
 It will show what can be found in local libraries and record offices and also what is available online.
 It will also explore some practical aspects of using different sources alongside maps to explore where and how our ancestors lived and hopefully help us to walk in their footsteps